rossprogram/rossprogram.github.io/students/faq.md

 The Ross Mathematics Program usually fills up two floors of the dormitory.
 Other camps are held on campus.
-Their participants arrive and leave throughout the summer and some of them will occupy the same dormitory building.
+Their participants arrive and leave throughout the summer and some of them might occupy the same dormitory building.

 ### What are the security arrangements in the dorm?